theo2612/NewObsidian/2. Plan/Getting Started.md

 	6. note taking obsidian, notion, cherry tree
 	7. To-do list and a master to-do list- and swap out when done with item from to-do
 2. Network on linkedIn
-	1. like
+	1. like and comment but
-	2. comment
-	3. ask questions
+	2. ask questions
-	4. engage positively
+	3. engage positively
 3. GitHub
 	1. Add what projects/code you have already
 	2. Create